ahuraira/integrated-hr-recruitment-tracker/docs/04-User-Guides.md

 ### 5.1.
 The "Control Panel": Understanding the `Candidate Tracker`

 The **`Candidate Tracker`** list is your primary workspace.
 Mastering two key columns will give you full control over the automation.

-*(Insert a screenshot of the Candidate Tracker SharePoint list, highlighting the "Overall Status" and "Next Action (Trigger)" columns)*

 *   **`Overall Status`:** This is the candidate's current, real-time position in the hiring funnel (e.g., `Pending HM Review`, `Shortlisted`, `Interview Process Ongoing`).
 This is mostly updated automatically by the system as tasks are completed. **You will also change this manually to kick off certain processes.**
 *   **`Next Action (Trigger)`:** **This is your command center.** This dropdown field is how you tell the automation to perform specific, complex tasks for you, like scheduling an interview.